Harkness Project Title:

 - Clinical Senior Research Associate and Honorary Consultant in Public Health Medicine, University of Cambridge and NHS Norfolk, 2003

-Clinical Senior Lecturer in Primary Care &Honorary Consultant in Public Health, University of East Anglia.
-(Updated August 2010)
+Current Position: Clinical Senior Lecturer in Primary Care &Honorary Consultant in Public Health, University of East Anglia.
+(Updated 1/2014)

 Steel N, Bachmann M, Maisey S, Shekelle P, Breeze E, Marmot M, Melzer D. “Self-reported receipt of care consistent with 32 quality indicators: a national population survey of adults over 50 years old in England.”
 BMJ 2008;337;a957

 Steel N, Clark A, Lang I, Wallace RB, Melzer D. “Racial disparities in receipt of hip and knee joint replacements are not explained by need: Health and Retirement Study 1998 - 2004.”
 The Journal of Gerontology: Medical Sciences 2008;63:629–634

 Steel N, Maisey S, Clark A, Fleetcroft R, Howe A. “Quality of clinical primary care and targeted incentive payments: an observational study.”
 British Journal of General Practice 2007;57:449-454